sashankneupane/sashankneupane/README.md

 <hr>

 <p> This is the first project I built, a multiplayer Tic-Tac-Toe game on Python.
-It is a simple game but I had a lot of fun building it.
-I will be adding more features to it in the future.</p>
+It is a simple game but I had a lot of fun building it.</p>

 <a href="https://github.com/sashankneupane7/First-Project-Tic-Tac-Toe-game-">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=sashankneupane7&repo=First-Project-Tic-Tac-Toe-game-&show_owner=true&theme=radical" />